 Donner DAG 1-C Beginner Acoustic Guitar

-Donner has recently established a reputation for providing decent-quality instrument and accessories for affordable prices.
-This beginner bundle is similar to the FA-100--it includes plenty of accessories along with a full-sized guitar.
+Donner has recently established a reputation for providing decent-quality instruments and accessories for affordable prices.
+This beginner bundle is similar to the FA-100–it includes plenty of accessories along with a full-sized guitar.

 If you want to evaluate your options before choosing a beginner guitar package, be sure to give this one a look.

 Ibanez Six-String Acoustic Guitar Pack

 - The back and sides are made of poorer-quality tonewood.

 - Pack includes a gig bag, strap, tuner, and pouch for accessories.

 - As the FA-100, this is a full-sized guitar.

 Like Fender, Ibanez is a long-standing and respectable guitar manufacturer.
 Though they’re best known for making electric guitars, Ibanez has an impressive collection of acoustic instruments, many of which are made with unique tonewoods.

 This pack is similar to the Fender FA-100, although this guitar appears to be made with poorer-quality woods.
 While it has a laminate spruce top like the Fender FA-100 acoustic, its sides and back are made of agathis, a cheaper tonewood that is usually only used in beginner instruments.